AdobeDocs/audience-manager.fr-FR/help/using/faq/faq-features.md

 **Peut[!DNL Audience Manager]-on réduire le besoin de balises ou de pixels tiers et améliorer les temps de chargement des pages ?**

 If [!DNL Audience Manager] is integrated with your third-party data partner, you can replace their pixels and tags with a server-to-server ID call to [!DNL Audience Manager].
 In this case, [!DNL Audience Manager] would fire a single ID call the first time we see a user and synchronize that information with your third-party partner.
-Cela évite d&#39;appeler plusieurs pixels à partir de chaque page.
+Cela évite d'appeler plusieurs pixels à partir de chaque page.
 La réduction des appels de pixels peut améliorer les temps de chargement des pages.

 <br>